 If you manage servers, you may want to enable live patching in Ubuntu.

-Version upgrades are different
+Ubuntu version upgrades are different from package upgrades

 I hope you liked this tutorial on updating the Ubuntu system and that you learned a few new things.